Photo courtesy of http://liberato.org Ricardo Liberato

 As described, this would not be a galley-slave level of work.
 As most of lifting worker’s time would be spent resting between short hauls, men accustomed to farming or construction work would have no trouble sustaining this kind of periodic effort all day.

-The construction of the pyramids was a religious and civic exercise, not slave labor.
-Slaves don’t normally have a stake in the labor, but with free people doing the work, the bucket-brigade nature of the process lends itself to a competitive team spirit because nobody wants their team to be the one that breaks the rhythm.
+The construction of the pyramids was a religious and civic exercise, probably paid, and certainly not slave labor.
+Slaves don’t normally have a stake in the labor, but with free people doing the work, the bucket-brigade nature of the process lends itself to a competitive team spirit.
+Nobody wants their team to be the one that breaks the rhythm.
 Anyone who has worked on a construction site knows the embarrassment of being the guy who others have to wait for.
+It’s a basic male group dynamic.

 Minimal Engineering